 This post contains an affiliate link.

-The premise of After the End is quite interesting.
-It’s about a girl, Juneau, who harbors some kind of pharmaceutical anti-aging secret, but she doesn’t even know about it.
+This story is about a girl named Juneau who harbors some kind of pharmaceutical anti-aging secret, but she doesn’t even know about it.
 She grew up in Alaska in a tiny community that lived off the land.
 As a child, she had been told that the rest of humanity had either perished in WWIII or were ruthless scavengers who must be avoided at all costs.

 When Juneau returns from a hunting trip to find that her entire clan has been abducted, she ventures out into the wider world to search for and rescue them.
 What she finds completely rocks her world.
 Not only is there a thriving metropolitan city mere hours from her home, but WWIII never happened.
 For some reason her entire life seems as if it’s been a sham.
 The adults in her clan have lied to her and she doesn’t know why.